This article describes how to download and install Telerik UI for ASP.NET Core on a Windows machine by using the automated MSI installer file.

 Click Progress® Telerik® UI for ASP.NET Core.

 Run the Telerik UI for ASP.NET Core installer.
 The automatic setup will guide you through the rest of the installation.
 The default installation directory is

 C:\Program Files (x86)\Progress\Telerik UI for ASP.NET Core <version>.

 To configure the NuGet package source, follow the steps in the Installing with NuGet article.

 You will find the following in the Telerik UI for ASP.NET Core installation directory:

-styles—The minified CSS files and images used by the themes.
+styles—The non-minified CSS files used by the themes.

 src—Contains an informational